mikebernal/olympic_scores_analyser/readme.md

 ### TO DO

 1. Display countries same rank that has exact same medal count and type.
-2. Fixed results page table data padding.
-3. Use Bootstraps table style for results page.
+2. Use Bootstraps table style for results page.

 ### Version 1